ccorsi/learning/search/README.md

 - [] IDA* Search

-The above algorithms are part of a class of algorithms called **Goal-based Agents** that are used as problem solving agents or planning agents.
+The above algorithms are part of a class of algorithms called **Goal-based Agents** that are used as problem-solving agents or planning agents.

 ## Goal-based Agents